 Jan 07, 2019 By Team YoungWonks *

-The world of technology is ever-evolving and even as technologies continue to battle each other for supremacy, several have already established their disruptive potential.
-These are the technologies that promise high impact on today’s environment and thus already have or are likely to have a wide user base in the coming months.
-Keeping this in mind, here are the top 10 technology trends for 2019 in no particular order:
+Which are the top 10 technology trends in 2020?
+This blog takes a close look at what will matter in the technology sector in the coming year.
+The world of technology is ever-evolving and with technologies fighting each other for supremacy, many have already affirmed their disruptive potential.
+These then are the technologies that promise high impact on today’s environment and thus already have or are likely to have a wide user base in the year ahead.
+Keeping this in mind, here are the top 10 technology trends for 2020 in alphabetical order:

-Blockchain technology, as discussed in detail in one of our previous blogs (https://www.youngwonks.com/blog/What-is-Blockchain-Technology%3F), is a type of distributed ledger that offers greater transparency and lower friction across business ecosystems thus lowering costs and transaction time and improving the cash flow.
+Blockchain technology is a type of distributed ledger that offers greater transparency and lower friction across business ecosystems thus lowering costs and transaction time and improving cash flow.
 It is being hailed as the antidote to central authority-driven institutions such as banks, clearinghouses, governments and many other institutions.
-From important legal documents such as passports and birth, death and marriage certificates to medical records, elections and smart contracts, the possibilities with blockchain seem limitless.
-And while the blockchain technology being used by many companies is said to be still immature, the coming months hold the promise of a refined version being used, one where complete blockchain solutions will be resorted to.
+From important legal documents such as passports and birth, death and marriage certificates to medical records, elections and smart contracts, the possibilities with blockchain seem limitless, especially in the areas of identity management and asset tracking.
+Smart contracts can be programmed into the blockchain so as to have events set off actions; for instance, payment can be released once the goods are delivered.
+Blockchain technology is constantly evolving and it is being said that the coming year will see a refined version being used, one with complete blockchain solutions.

 5. Digital Ethics and Privacy